tatwan/tatwan.github.io/_posts/2017-12-24-How-To-Plot-A-Confusion-Matrix-In-Python.md

 ```

-We can examing our data quickly using Pandas Correlation function to pick a suitable feature for out logistic regression.
+We can examing our data quickly using Pandas Correlation function to pick a suitable feature for our logistic regression.

 ```python